albertoma2003/Customer-Relationship-Management-System/README.md

 I got stuck many times throughout this project.
 My three main areas of trouble were: debugging my database class, avoiding memory leaks, and passing edge cases like customers making non-valid purchases.
-I knew the only way to get unstuck was by debugging only parts of my code at a time, referencing my code with a friend to have a fresh set of eyes give me their opinion on the way I implemented some functions, and by taking my time to really dive deep into every line of code and understand their purpose.
+I knew the only way to get unstuck was by debugging only parts of my code at a time, referencing my code with a friend to have a fresh set of eyes give me their opinion on the way I implemented some functions, and by taking my time to really dive deep into every line of code to understand their purpose.